facebookexperimental/moq-encoder-player/README.md

 ## Packager

-Two media packagers are implemented behind a common publisher-side interface (`MediaPackager` in [`src/packager/media_packager.ts`](./src/packager/media_packager.ts)). **The encoder can publish with either one; the player only understands LOC.** The format is chosen from the "Media packager" dropdown in the encoder demo and defaults to LOC.
+Two media packagers are implemented behind a common pair of interfaces in [`src/packager/media_packager.ts`](./src/packager/media_packager.ts): `MediaPackager` on the publisher and `MediaDepackager` on the subscriber. **The encoder can publish with either one and the player can receive either one**, chosen from the "Media packager" dropdown in the encoder demo and the "Media packager expected" selector in the player.
+Both default to LOC, and there is no catalog to negotiate the choice, so the two ends have to agree.

 ### LOC (default)